brianhill/ancient-astronomy/daily_schedule-term_3.md

 * Preparation for Monday, Nov.
 27 &mdash; Evans 7.19 to 7.22 &mdash; As Assignment 12, Finish Evans Ex.
 7.18, Parts 1-4 only (we started this together in class, and my solution is already on the corridor wall) &mdash; Finally, we'll start Ex.
 7.20, Parts 1-6 only, together in class, so you don't have to prepare it, and we won't do Evans Ex.
 7.22

 #### *__Personally, I have had my fill of these detailed Ptolemaic calculations and am dying to get to Kepler.
-I propose we skip all the way to 7.25 for Thursday and hope that that won't prevent us from understanding the rest of the material.
+Therefore, I propose we skip all the way to 7.25 for Thursday.
 What do y'all think?
-Also, jumping some is necessary if we want a taste of modern astronomy, Evans Section 7.31 on Kepler, as our last and possibly most triumphant reading on Thursday, Dec.
+Also, jumping some is necessary if we want a taste of modern astronomy (Evans Section 7.31 on Kepler), as our last and most triumphant reading on Thursday, Dec.
 14.__*

 * Preparation for Thursday, Nov.
 30 &mdash; Evans 7.25 and 7.26

 ### Week 14 &mdash; Planetary Equatoria &mdash; Copernicus

 * Preparation for Monday, Dec.
-4 &mdash; Evans 7.27 to 7.29 &mdash; Your last assignment, Assignment 13, would be Ex.
-7.27 (a big gluing, scissoring, and threading project)
+4 &mdash; Evans 7.27 to 7.29 &mdash; Your last assignment, Assignment 13, I propose to be Ex.
+7.27 (a big gluing, scissoring, and threading project!)
 * Preparation for Thursday, Dec.
 7 &mdash; Read and come prepared to discuss Evans 7.30
 * Thursday, Dec.
 7 &mdash; Discuss Copernicus &mdash; Review for Final